 Emory & Henry College is lucky to have some of the nicest athletic facilities in all of NCAA Division III for a college of its size.
 Thanks to generosity of the College's dedicated donors, the E&H Athletic Department is proud to call each of these facilities home.

-E&H football and men’s and women’s soccer teams,
+men’s and women’s soccer teams, the stadium received

 James H. Brooks Field House